Skip to main content

 Highlights

-- The award-winning Birkbeck Cinema is central to this course.
-The 70-seat cinema is equipped with 35mm and state-of-the-art DVD projection.
-The Birkbeck Institute for the Moving Image (BIMI) runs a busy, intellectually stimulating programme of events, including conferences, screenings and film-related events of all kinds.
-You will have the opportunity to participate in and attend the Essay Film Festival, jointly run by BIMI and the Institute of Contemporary Arts (ICA), with free admission to events hosted at Birkbeck.
-There are practical film-making opportunities offered through the Derek Jarman Lab.
+• You will join a vibrant academic and creative community, with opportunities to attend public lectures, networking and cultural events across London.
+The Birkbeck Institute for the Moving Image (BIMI) runs a busy, intellectually stimulating programme of events.
+You will also have the opportunity to participate in and attend the Essay Film Festival, jointly run by BIMI and the Institute of Contemporary Arts (ICA), with free admission to events hosted at Birkbeck.
+There are practical filmmaking opportunities offered through the Derek Jarman Lab.

 Birkbeck makes all reasonable efforts to deliver educational services, modules and programmes of study as described on our website.
 In the event that there are material changes to our offering (for example, due to matters beyond our control), we will update applicant and student facing information as quickly as possible and offer alternatives to applicants, offer-holders and current students.